A warm welcome, your own space and a safe night’s sleep

 Accessing Sussex Nightstop

-We accept referrals from YMCA Youth Advice Centre (YAC), Social Services (Children’s Services) and Pastoral Care teams from approved education partners.
+We welcome referrals from our approved partners, including Brighton & Hove City Council, YMCA Youth Advice Centre (YAC), Social Services (Children’s Services), The Hummingbird Project, Change Grow Live (CGL) and Pastoral Care teams from authorised educational institutions.
 We can’t accept self-referrals.

-The Youth Advice Centre offers support and advice by phone, online and in their friendly housing drop-in sessions which run 9-12 weekdays at 11 St George’s Place BN1 4GB.
+The Brighton & Hove City Council offers support and advice by phone, online and in their housing drop-in sessions which run from 9:00 am to 4:30 pm at Bartholomew Square, Brighton, BN1 1JE.

 Q&A